Password Management

 Initial Login #

-It should be noted that WordPress is capable of sending a message to the user with the initial login information.
-However experience has shown that some mail systems may reject this email, as discussed here, therefore the administrator should directly email the information to the user, so that the SiteWorks does not suffer reputational damage.
+It should be noted that WordPress can send a message regarding the initial login information, experience has shown that some mail systems may reject this email, as discussed here. therefore the administrator should directly email the information to the user so that SiteWorks does not suffer reputational damage.
 The recommended process is:

-• The user name and password must be sent to the new users, in separate emails, typically via Beacon or a similar system.
+• The username and password are sent to the new users, in two emails, typically via Beacon or a similar system.

-• It is recommended that the username is not less than ten characters in length and should not include a reference to either the person’s name, the name of the u3a or their position in the u3a.
+• It is recommended that the username is greater than ten characters in length and must not include a reference to either the person’s name, the name of the u3a or their position in the u3a.

-• The supplied password must conform the SiteWorks standard.
+• The supplied password must conform to the SiteWorks standards, see below.

-• New users should be advised about the process and to expect emails containing the required information.
+• New users should be advised about the process and expect emails containing the required information as part of their induction process.

-The initial password must be changed after the first login.
+The initial password must be changed after the first login as discussed here.

 Password Generation and Specification #

-To maintain a secure site, all users MUST note the following:
+To maintain a secure site, all SiteWork users MUST note the following:

-• Use a password between 12 and 64 characters long, and include at least one of each of the following: a capital letter, a lowercase letter, a number and a punctuation mark.
+• The password must be between 12 and 64 characters long, and include at least one of each of the following: a capital letter, a lowercase letter, a number and a punctuation mark.
 The SiteWorks configurations plugin does not permit a user to receive a password that does not meet the minimum requirement.
 It should be noted that the longer the password the more secure it is, hence twelve characters should be considered the minimum length.
-As noted above, some password generators may not provide an acceptable password – typically they omit the number or punctuation character.
+Some password generators may not provide an acceptable password – typically they omit the number or punctuation character.

 • While the “Three Word Approach” is recommended, it is not 100% compatible with the above requirements, hence a degree of obfuscation is required.